-- 21. Paragraph as agreed by the Open-ended Working Group on 18 July [Encourage to adopt a precautionary approach aimed at minimising the risks associated with climate change.
+- 21. Paragraph as agreed by the Open-ended Working Group on 3 November Encourage [Argentina, Switzerland] Consider to adopt a precautionary approach aimed at minimising the risks to World Heritage properties associated with climate change [Saint Vincent and the Grenadines, Mexico, Grenada, Switzerland] and contributing to protect the World Heritage properties from these risks.
 The risks associated with climate change depend, among other factors, on the magnitude and rate of warming, geographic location, levels of adaptive capacity that all together determine specific conditions of climate vulnerability.
-Uncertainty (i.e., lack of full scientific certainty) should not be used as a reason for not implementing such a precautionary approach to address the causes and minimise the risks to World Heritage properties associated with climate change.] - 22.
+Uncertainty (i.e., lack of full scientific certainty) regarding the above should not be used as a reason for postponing action not implementing such a precautionary approach to address the causes and minimise the risks to World Heritage properties associated with climate change. - 22.
 Approved on 31/01/2023 Anticipate, avoid and minimise harm to protect the heritage of Outstanding Universal Value.
 Considering that climate change threatens both World Heritage properties and the future well-being of people through harmful and negative consequences, some of which are potentially irreversible, States Parties to the Convention and all World Heritage stakeholders and rights holders are urged to take appropriate measures, within their capabilities, to anticipate, avoid and minimise harm, consistent with their obligations under the World Heritage Convention to protect the world's natural and cultural heritage considered to be of Outstanding Universal Value, as well as in consistency with other relevant multilateral environmental agreements. - 23.
 Use best available knowledge, generated through disciplinary, interdisciplinary and transdisciplinary processes, including from scientists, researchers, site managers, Indigenous Peoples and local communities.
 Proposed actions should be based on, and guided by, the best available disciplinary, interdisciplinary and transdisciplinary knowledge, that is developed by researchers, practitioners and Indigenous Peoples and local communities, working together to address climate change as a persistent problem.
 The heritage management decision-making process should be informed by this 'best available knowledge' approach and the different types of knowledge generated.
-They also should meet the highest standards of research integrity and be rigorous and transparent in their analysis of the climate risks including estimates of uncertainty, and undertake rigorous impact assessments on potential threats to Outstanding Universal Value to provide decision-makers with insight into, and understanding of, the underlying risks as well as opportunities, and guidance for the formulation of long-term strategies. - 24.
-Approved on 31/01/2023 Integrate a Sustainable Development perspective.
-Actions taken by States Parties to address climate change impacts can also contribute to the implementation of the Sustainable Development Goals (SDGs), in line with the 2015 Sustainable Development Policy through adoption of mutually reinforcing, inclusive and adaptive approaches.
+They also should meet the highest standards of research integrity and be rigorous and transparent in their analysis of the climate risks including estimates of uncertainty, and undertake rigorous impact assessments on potential threats to Outstanding Universal Value to provide decision-makers with insight into, and understanding of, the underlying risks as well as opportunities, and guidance for the formulation of long-term strategies.

+- 24. Actions taken by States Parties to address climate change impacts can also contribute to the implementation of the Sustainable Development Goals (SDGs), in line with the 2015 Sustainable Development Policy through adoption of mutually reinforcing, inclusive and adaptive approaches.
 Those approaches can help to reflect a wider range of heritage values and knowledge systems beyond Outstanding Universal Value, and support equity, including through equitable sharing of heritage-benefits arising from their use and rights-based approaches.
-Adaptive approaches, including learning from heritage experience, monitoring and feedback loops, contribute to preparing for and managing the inevitable uncertainties and complexities associated with climate change.

-25. Paragraph on hold; Version B as proposed during the Open-ended Working Group on 3 May and further amended on 18 July] Promote global partnership, inclusion and solidarity, in line with // the principles mentioned in // Paragraph 11 of this Policy Document, including to mobilize financial and technical support to developing countries..../...
+Adaptive approaches, including learning from heritage experience, monitoring and feedback loops, contribute to preparing for and managing the inevitable uncertainties and complexities associated with climate change. - 25.
+Paragraph as agreed by the Open-ended Working Group on 3 November [USA, Australia, Canada, Japan, Norway, Netherlands, Germany] Promote global partnership, inclusion and solidarity, in line with [USA, Japan: delete] [Brazil, Syria, South Africa, Russian Federation, Saint Vincent and the Grenadines, Colombia, India, China, Paraguay, Argentina: keep] the principles mentioned in #Paragraph 11 of this Policy Document, # [USA: delete] [Russian Federation] with the commitments taken under [USA] the Paris Agreement [Brazil] adopted under the UNFCCC, including to mobilize financial and technical support to developing countries..../...